-- 6.4 Under sections 9(2) and 24(2) of the Ordinance, the Commission is only required to consider an Application for a Decision in certain circumstances: - (a) the application poses novel or unresolved questions of wider importance or public interest in relation to the application of exclusions or exemptions under the Ordinance; - (b) the application raises a question of an exclusion or exemption under the Ordinance for which there is no clarification in existing case law or decisions of the Commission; and
+- 6.4 Under sections 9(2) and 24(2) of the Ordinance, the Commission is only required to consider an Application in certain circumstances: - (a) the application poses novel or unresolved questions of wider importance or public interest in relation to the application of exclusions or exemptions under the Ordinance; - (b) the application raises a question of an exclusion or exemption under the Ordinance for which there is no clarification in existing case law or decisions of the Commission; and - (c) it is possible to make a decision on the basis of the information provided

-- (c) it is possible to make a decision on the basis of the information provided (collectively, the "Suitability Factors"). - 6.5 The Commission will generally only consider Applications for a Decision that fulfil all the Suitability Factors.
+(collectively, the "Suitability Factors").

+6.5 The Commission will generally only consider Applications that fulfil all the Suitability Factors.

-Novel or unresolved question of wider importance or public interest
+Novel or unresolved question of wider importance

-- 6.6 In deciding whether an Application for a Decision "poses a novel or unresolved question of wider importance or public interest" for the purposes of sections 9(2)(a) and 24(2)(a), the Commission may consider, in particular, the following: - (a) the economic importance, from the point of view of the consumer, of the products or services concerned by the agreement or conduct; and/or - (b) the extent to which the agreement or conduct or similar agreements or similar conduct is in widespread usage in the marketplace.
+- 6.6 In deciding whether an Application "poses a novel or unresolved question of wider importance or public interest" for the purposes of sections 9(2)(a) and 24(2)(a), the Commission may consider, in particular, the following: - (a) the economic importance, from the point of view of the consumer, of the goods or services concerned by the agreement or conduct; and/or - (b) the extent to which the agreement or conduct or similar agreements or similar conduct is in widespread usage in the marketplace.